 • Abatement of Nuisance.

-Equitable remedies constitute the conscience of administration of justice.
+Equitable remedies for administrative action constitute the conscience of administration of justice.
 Law may fail justice, but Equity does not.

 MAXIMS OF EQUITY